 - Employer is not considered an Applicable Large Employer (ALE); meaning less than 50 full-time employees and equivalents

-- Employer does not offer a group health plan to any of its employees
+- Employer does not offer a group health plan or a health flexible arrangement to any of its employees

 For more information see Publication 15-B Employer'sTax Guide to Fringe Benefits.